JapanColorado/blog/_posts/2024-09-22-Negativity-and-Subtraction-Metaphor.md

 ## $3-2$ is a *contraction* for $3+(-2)$

 Of course they're equal!
-Ultimately, they express the same idea, just like "shouldn't" and "should", even though they feel very different.
+Ultimately, they express the same idea, just like "shouldn't" and "should not", even though they feel very different.
 And just like it's sometimes useful to remove contractions entirely from a sentence, it is also sometimes useful to rephrase $3-2$ as $3+(-2)$.

 ## Replacing the contraction

-An example I could think of where it is helpful to expand the contraction of subtraction into adding a negative is the following:
+An example I could think of where it is helpful to "expand the contraction" of subtraction into adding a negative is the following:

 The addition rule for derivatves states: